AppAdhoc/meteor-adhoc/adhoc-client/README.md

 	}
 })
 ```
-If you visit our [demo web](abtestdemo.meteor.com) and you may see different content each time you refresh the page.
+If you visit our demo web <abtestdemo.meteor.com> and you may see different content each time you refresh the page.

 ### Tracking stats
-A stat is what you what to optimize in your app, e.g. more clicks on a certain button.
+A stat is what you want to optimize in your app, e.g. more clicks on a certain button.
 Before tracking stats, visit [here](https://www.appadhoc.com/optimizer/console/#/stats) to define them.
 Then, using api ``adhoc.incrementStat('stat name', value)``  and we will record them.
 As we perform this function in [demo](https://github.com/AppAdhoc/meteor-adhoc/blob/master/adhoc-client/demo/client/adhoc.js) like this:
 ``` js
 Template.showCase.events({
 	'click #actionBtn': function(){